Long Island, New York meeting facilities are perfect for your next event or meeting. Sign-up to receive our latest news in group travel.

-Located in Rockville Centre, The Breakfast Club serves up flavorful favorites including eggs, french toast and breakfast pizza in an energetic atmosphere.
+Located in Rockville Centre, The Breakfast Club serves up flavorful favorites including eggs, french toast, and breakfast pizza in an energetic atmosphere.
 Use the Long Island Downtown Deals Travel Pass for a discounted mimosa tower.

 Stop here for a selection of houseplants and flowers along with family fun activities including a fall festival and gem and fossil mining.

-Enjoy specialty gourmet foods made signature with herbs and seasonings.
+Enjoy specialty gourmet foods made with signature herbs and seasonings.
 Save 10% off the total bill when using the Long Island Downtown Deals Travel Pass.

-Crossroads Farm Stand is the place to go for local produce, teas, artisanal condiments, gluten free snacks and baking ingredients, holistic body care products, savory vegan treats and organic sweets.
+Crossroads Farm Stand is the place to go for local produce, teas, artisanal condiments, gluten-free snacks and baking ingredients, holistic body care products, savory vegan treats, and organic sweets.
 Enjoy Long Island sweet corn and apple cider for the fall.

 Stop at Croxley’s Great American Ale House for Croxley’s Pumpkin Beer.

 Spend some time inside on the bowling lanes.
 Get exclusive savings with the Long Island Downtown Deals Travel Pass for buy 1 bowling session, get 1 free.

 Set on 7 acres, the property is an AAA Four-Diamond hotel featuring 269 guest rooms including 16 suites and a private Club Level on the 9th Floor.
 The Patio Bar, King Bar and Salt Room are legendary chef David Burke’s restaurants.